toptal/xene/docs/dialogs.md

 ### `Dialog#ask`
-`ask` is a you helper to get some missing information from user and build great dialog flows.
-It is in essence a combination of `message` and` parse`.
+`ask` is a helper to get some missing information from a user and build great dialog flows.
+It is, in essence, a combination of `message` and` parse`.
 If you want to implement your own method `ask` it would look something like this:

 ```ts
 class Dialog {